repsej/TheWayOfTheDodo/README.md

-# TheWayOfTheDodo
+# The Way of the Dodo
 A Js13KGames 2024 entry

-## Game origins
+## Game Origins

-I first explored the idea of a one button platformer some 15 years ago in a GameMaker8.1 demo.
+I first explored the idea of a one button platformer some 15-20 years ago in a GameMaker8.1 demo.

+At the time I was working for a company (NDS Denmark) that did games for set top boxes - tv decoder boxes.
+The input (a tv remote) was so horrible that we started experimenting with making one button games.
+We made quite a few successful ones: especially a minigolf game was really good.

+It was quite some years before Flappy Bird :)

 I've often though about remaking it in a more contemporary and polished version.

+Misc notes:

-The flapping mechanic was inspired by the old arcade game BombJack.
+- The flapping mechanic was inspired by the old arcade game BombJack.

-Originally I thought about making the game as MAGA-man and have a pixelated Trump jump around ... with his red hat he is such a Mario-like character ... but luckily I changed my mind :)
+- Originally I thought about making the game as MAGA-man and have a pixelated Trump jump around ... with his round body, suit, red hat and tie he is such a Mario-like character ... but luckily I changed my mind :)

-And, yes, the "fear of 13"-theme is rather forced into it.
+- And, yes, the "fear of 13"-theme is rather forced into it.
 I'm all about game play.

 ## The Song of the Dodo